 (to be signed by the complainant/s)

-(1) Insert breed or kind of dog and, where possible, its gender and identifying marks.
+(1) Insert breed or kind of dog and, where possible, its name, gender and identifying marks.

 (2) Describe details of the alleged nuisance, including the kind of nuisance and, where possible, the dates and time on or between which the nuisance occurred, and where the dog was at the time of the nuisance.